a phone showing a homescreen of apps

 It can be hard to keep on top of all the apps, files, photos and emails on our devices.
 Mess means stress and you don’t have to be a digital hoarder for your devices to need a declutter.
-There are benefits to decluttering too – a clean, uncluttered space can leave us feeling energized, relaxed and maybe even more confident.
+There are benefits to decluttering too—a clean, uncluttered space can leave us feeling energized, relaxed and maybe even more confident.
 Here’s how to get your digital life in order.

-1. Organize Your Computer
+1. Organize digital files

 To organize your computer you need to file logically, delete unwanted files and put systems in place to keep things in order.